Code-Institute-Submissions/dkeddie-MS2/README.md

 3. A city or town with the same name in different locations will only return information on the top return.
 For example, Perth will only return Perth, WA.
 **[Bug now fixed]** *This fault has now been resolved by modifying the Algolia API.
 The global variables now set according to the full place name and country as opposed to just the city name, which rectifies this issue.* **[Bug now fixed]**

-During the on-going testing and development of the site, bugs were discovered and resolved.
-These can be reviewed in the list of Git commits, specifically those with the 'fix' prefix.

-For a list of the Git Commit history, this can be viewed [here](https://github.com/dkeddie/MS2/commits/master)

 ## Deployment